MatthewVardi/Diamond-REST-API/README.md

 <strong>Diamonds</strong>

-Interact with all diamonds in the database
+Interact with all diamonds in the database.

-GET - /diamonds - Returns a list of all diamonds
+GET - /diamonds - Returns a list of all diamonds.

 Example Response: